 Section 300.630 Records and Notice Requirements

-a) Regardless of an employee's status as either an exempt administrative employee, executive or professional, every employer shall make and maintain, for a period of not less than 3 years, the following true and accurate records for each employee: the name and address, the hours worked each day in each work week, the rate of pay, copies of all notices provided to the employee as required by subsection (d), the amount paid each pay period and all deductions made from wages or final compensation.
+a) Regardless of an employee's status as an exempt administrative employee, executive, or professional, every employer shall make and maintain for not less than 3 years the following true and accurate records for each employee: name and address, hours worked each day in each work week, the rate of pay, copies of all notices provided to the employee as required by subsection (d), amount paid each pay period, and all deductions made from wages or final compensation.
 Additionally, any employer that provides paid vacation to its employees must maintain, for a period of not less than 3 years, true and accurate records of the number of vacation days earned for each year and the dates on which vacation days were taken and paid.

 c) Every employer shall furnish in writing to each employee an itemized statement of deductions made from wages for each pay period.